wbwilsoniv/Pass-The-Podcorn/README.md

 # Pass-The-Podcorn
-Pass the Podcorn is a podcast review app where users can listen to trailers for podcasts and if they’ve already seen the podcast, they can leave a review!
-They will have full CRUD abilities with whatever reviews they’ve created and can also add new podcasts.
-Users can also leave likes or ratings on different reviews.
+Pass the Podcorn is a podcast review app where users can see various podcasts and leave a review on a podcast if they've heard it before!
+They will have full CRUD capabilities with whatever podcasts they’ve created and can also add new podcasts and reviews.

 ## Motivation